sbarthelemy/packer/website/source/docs/other/debugging.html.md

 # Debugging Packer Builds

+When developing, using `packer build -on-error=ask` allows sort out failures and try out a working solution before restarting the build.

 For remote builds with cloud providers like Amazon Web Services AMIs, debugging a Packer build can be eased greatly with `packer build -debug`.
 This disables parallelization and enables debug mode.